kirides/go-dbf/README.md

 ## Mapped datatypes
 - `C` -> string
+- `V` -> string (basic support, might fail on tables with large amount of nullables and/or varchars)
 - `M` -> string
 - `D` -> time.Time (in local timezone)
 - `T` -> time.Time (in local timezone)